07AMIT10/ALAN-Adaptive_LeArning_Navigator/README.md

-# AI-Driven Roadmap Generator
+# Adaptive Learning Navigator - ALAN

 ## Overview

-The AI-Driven Roadmap Generator is an innovative, AI-powered platform designed to create personalized learning roadmaps for technical subjects.
-By harnessing the power of Generative AI through Gemini 2.0 Flash, and enriching content with resources from YouTube and Google Search, this tool delivers a dynamic and engaging learning experience.
+ALAN is an innovative, AI-powered platform designed to create personalized learning Plans for technical subjects.
+By harnessing the power of Generative AI, and enriching content with resources from YouTube and Google Search, this tool delivers a dynamic and engaging learning experience.
 The roadmap is presented as an interactive graph using React Flow, allowing users to navigate and delve into learning modules at their own pace.

 ## Table of Contents